botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 ### If (conditional branching)

-Branching using `if` action's pipeline and comparison operators - these operators don't need to be inside `if` branch. `if` statements always need to have an enclosing `end`.
+Branching using `if` action's pipeline and comparison operators - these operators don't need to be inside `if` branch.
+If-statements always need to have an enclosing `end`.

 See also the [conditional branching chapter](/learn/beginner/conditional-branching) in the learning resources.